thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ![ibm-cloud-pods](images/ibm-cloud-registry-container.png)

-Later we can find for each container a Pod inside Kubernetes, as you can see in the image below.
+Here you can see the created Pods for each container inside the IBM Kubernetes cluster.

 ![ibm-cloud-pods](images/ibm-cloud-pods.png)